- Extortion racketeering

 Bribery versus Extortion

-Article 15 of the Convention against Corruption defines bribery as both the promise, offering or giving of an undue advantage to a national, international or foreign public official and the solicitation or acceptance of an undue advantage by a national public official.
+Article 15 of the Convention against Corruption defines bribery of national public officials as both the promise, offering or giving of an undue advantage and the solicitation or acceptance of an undue advantage by a national public official.
+Similarly, article 16 deals with bribery of foreign public officials and officials of public international organizations.

 The legal distinction between bribery and extortion is not straightforward, it varies between jurisdictions and a person can be guilty of both in many instances.
 The debate over the bribery-extortion distinction has centred on the second type of extortion, namely the extortion under colour of official right.
 There is a degree of overlap between the two concepts and "extortion 'under colour of official right' equals the knowing receipt of bribes" (United States v.
 Holzer, 1988).
 Both offences involve the exchange of money, property, or services, but the manner in which the exchange occurs and the parties involved often vary depending upon the nature of the crime.